top of page

 Securing Cisgendered Futures explores the various bioscientific, political, and bureaucratic efforts undertaken within the 21st Century to force individuals into what I call "cisgendered futures," referring to a normalized trajectory of development over the lifespan in which the multiple variables of sex and gender (and sometimes, sexuality) remain in “coherent” alignment.
 These include the medical management of intersex conditions in infants and small children, the treatment of trans kids with so-called "conversion therapies," and "bathroom bills" that attempt to force individuals to use bathrooms according to the sex they were assigned at birth.
 I use the word "cisgendered" rather than cisgender to distinguish it from someone's identity (as cisgender, or transgender, or agender, etc.), and to draw emphasis to the various ways we construct that trajectory of development as normal.

 Thus far, I have published multiple articles, a book chapter, and given multiple presentations related to this project (information about which can be found on my Publications/Presentations page).
-I am currently in the process of revising a book-length manuscript for publication out of this project titled Securing Cisgendered Futures: Managing Sex and Gender in the 21st Century.
+My book, Securing Autonomously Gendered Futures: A Feminist Philosophical Defense of Intersex and Trans Kids is under contract with Duke University Press.

 The Matter of Black Life and Death